-Chris has taught in a number of schools in the region, and has recently joined staff as our Head of Primary.
+Chris has taught in a number of schools in the region as a peripatetic and classroom-based music teacher.
 His specialist knowledge is firmly based around the science and language of music, and he frequently uses this to enthuse and inspire the younger children.
-Chris is Vice-Chair of community organisation, Gig Caritas, a group of like-minded professionals who put on sell-out professional concerts with West End leads to raise money for local charities.

-Chris now teaches and runs vocal projects around the UK working with Northumberland Touring Theatre Co, Kidderminster Operatic, Futurist Theatre Productions & National Youth Theatre.
-Chris is co-Musical Director of Birmingham Voices, a professional choir that has toured the UK with Josh Groban, Russell Watson and works regulary with BBC Songs of Praise.
+Chris is co-Musical Director of Birmingham Voices, a professional choir that has toured the UK with Josh Groban, Russell Watson and works regularly with BBC Songs of Praise.

 Chris was made a Fellow of The Royal Society of Arts in March 2016.